 Stay active

-Regular physical activity is one of the best ways to ease some of the common symptoms of menopause.
-The Australian Institute of Health and Welfare recommends at least 30 minutes of moderate exercise most days to help maintain a healthy weight, boost your mood, and protect your heart health.
-Whether it’s walking, swimming, or yoga, find something you enjoy that keeps you moving.
-Weight-bearing exercises are also important to maintain bone density and prevent osteoporosis.
+Regular movement is one of the best ways to ease common symptoms of menopause.
+The Australian Institute of Health and Welfare recommends at least 30 minutes of moderate exercise most days to help maintain a healthy weight, support heart health, and lift your mood.

 Manage stress

-Menopause is often a time of emotional upheaval, and stress management is key to feeling balanced.
-Practices like mindfulness, meditation, or even something as simple as deep breathing can help you stay grounded.
-The Australasian Menopause Society suggests that calming activities like yoga or tai chi may help reduce anxiety and improve sleep quality during this stage .
+Menopause is often a time of emotional change, and managing stress is key to feeling balanced.
+Practices like mindfulness, meditation, or even simple deep breathing can help calm the nervous system.

 Sleep support

-Sleep disturbances are common during both perimenopause and menopause due to hormonal shifts.
-It’s important to create a bedtime routine that supports relaxation.
-Herbal teas like chamomile, lavender, and lemon balm are known for their calming effects and may help promote better sleep.
-In fact, the government’s Health Direct website encourages using natural remedies as part of a holistic approach to managing sleep issues during menopause.
+Herbal teas like chamomile, lemon balm, and lavender are known for their calming properties and may help promote better rest.
+In fact, Australia’s Healthdirect website encourages the use of natural sleep remedies as part of a holistic approach to managing menopause-related sleep issues.

 Seek professional support